DARPA flies a Black Hawk helicopter without a pilot for 30 minutes

-The Defense Advanced Research Projects Agency (DARPA) has flown a UH-60A Black Hawk without a pilot for the first time ever.
-DARPA's Aircrew Labor In-Cockpit Automation System (ALIAS) program was used to fly the helicopter on autopilot over Fort Campbell, Kentucky on Feb.
-5.
+The Defense Advanced Research Projects Agency has flown a UH-60A Black Hawk helicopter without a pilot for the first time ever.
+DARPA's Aircrew Labor In-Cockpit Automation System program was used to fly the helicopter on autopilot over Fort Campbell, Kentucky, on Saturday.

-"Pilots can focus on mission management instead of the mechanics," said Stuart Young, program manager in DARPA's Tactical Technology Office.
+"Pilots can focus on mission management instead of the mechanics," Stuart Young, program manager in DARPA's Tactical Technology Office, said in a statement.
 "ALIAS ... includes the ability to operate aircraft at all times of the day or night, with and without pilots, and in a variety of difficult conditions, such as contested, congested, and degraded visual environments."

 DARPA has also been working on self-flying aircraft technology for years, like helicopter robotic landing gear, delivery drones and X-Planes.